📝 Anyone who sells food · ⏱️ 3 min read

 Check the impact on your annual revenue

 Calculate how much extra you earn or lose on an annual basis.
-This helps you decide whether a price increase is necessary or if you can absorb the increase.
+This helps you decide if a price increase is necessary or if you can absorb the increase.

 • Count how many cheese dishes you sell per week